Social Network Analysis of the Caste-Based Reservation System in India: Introduction

+Our motivation comes from the existence of a tangible strength associated with every weak tie, as proposed by Granovetter in his famously cited theory of the \textit{Strength of Weak Ties} \cite{sowt}.
+He observed the importance of weak ties to get new opportunities.
+This is a very prominent network phenomenon that has been ignored in past studies of the reservation system, which we have chosen as the key element of our study.
+We assume whenever a reservation is given, it motivates a weak link between BC and FC.
+The mathematical model aids us in finding the number of links between the two communities as a measure of stability for the large scale social structure.
+We study the cumulative social capital of the backward classes on discrete time steps and observe how it changes when this system is in place.

-As a long term aim of the reservation system, we see a reasonable balance of benefits distributed evenly among members from the forward as well as the backward communities.
-However, the current statistics show a clear tip in the balance favoring the socially forward community, with a majority of the country's shared resources such as education, wealth and land-holdings being in the possession of or being accessible to only one section of the society.
-This undesirable disparity can be seen as the result of many recent studies in this matter, including the works of A. K. Shiva Kumar and Preet Rustagi \cite{disp-1}, Mona Sedwal and Sangeeta Kamat \cite{disp-2} and R R Biradar \cite{isec}.
-Hence, on studying this system in detail, analysing the changes in individual benefits that result due to addition of edges between the clusters through the reservation system and watching the strength of weak ties in play in propagating benefits even to those who do not directly benefit from the Reservation System, we note a number of striking changes that arise in individual welfare.
+The proposed model is a modified but simple and natural model, where it is common knowledge that the state of the world changes deterministically over time, as new network connections are added through time steps.
+As our main contribution, we introduce in this paper the prominent role played by the strength of weak ties in alleviating the divide between the caste groups in the Indian scenario.
+We find it sufficient to insert a minimal number of links between the two clusters, in order to foster harmonic relations between the two conflicting groups.
+As a long term aim of the reservation system, we see benefits reasonably distributed evenly among members from the forward as well as the backward communities.
+However, the current statistics show a clear tip in the balance favoring the socially forward community, with a majority of the country's shared resources such as education, wealth, and land-holdings, being in the possession of or being accessible to only one section of the society.
+This undesirable disparity can be seen as the result of many recent studies, including the works of Kumar and Rustagi \cite{disp-1}, Sedwal and Kamat \cite{disp-2} and Biradar \cite{isec}.